DerFL/doc-scgpt/docs/source/usage.rst

 [Optional] We recommend using wandb for logging and visualization.

 .. code-block:: console

    (.venv) $ pip install wandb

 For developing, we are using the Poetry package manager.
 To install Poetry, follow the instructions here.
-[Optional] We recommend using wandb for logging and visualization.

 .. code-block:: console

    (.venv) $ git clone https://github.com/bowang-lab/scGPT